4 Things to Know About Obtaining a U.S. Entry Waiver for Safe Travel

 A Waiver can be issued for one, two, or five years, and individuals can travel to the U.S. at any point during this time frame.
 If done incorrectly or if any information is missing, individuals run the risk of having their application rejected.
 Retaining an accredited firm can ensure the application is completed to a higher degree of accuracy.

 Therefore, applying for a Waiver early is essential as the application process is time-consuming and must be done with accuracy and precision.
 Individuals who delay the process, or wait until travel plans are approaching, or forgo the process altogether run the risk of ruining their travel plans, impeding on work opportunities, or being denied entry into the United States.

-Pegah Memarpour is a freelance columnist for Pardon Applications of Canada, the nationwide processing firm for Canadian Pardon (Record Suspension) & U.S. Entry Waiver applications.
+Pegah Memarpour is a freelance columnist for Pardon Applications of Canada, the nationwide processing firm for Canadian Pardon (Record Suspension) & US Waiver applications.
 The opinions expressed are that of the author and do not necessarily reflect those of Pardon Applications of Canada.
 For a list of statistical references used in this article, or more information on Pardon Applications of Canada, call 866-383-9744 or email: [email protected]a.